Islam-diba/No-show-appointments/README.md

 # No-show-appointments
-Analyzing the data for the people who don't show up for their medical appointment.
+In this project, I attempted to analyze the data for the people who didn't show up for their medical appointment and find the reasons for their absence.
+### Tools used:
+* Python
+* Pandas
+* Matplotlib
+* Jupyter